-Credit risk is the risk of loss that may arise outstanding financial instrument should a counter party default on its obligation.
+Credit risk is the risk of loss that may arise on outstanding financial instrument should a counterparty default on its obligations.

 The Group's and the Company's exposure to credit risk arises primarily from trade and other receivables.

 Exposure to credit risk